A derivability criterion based on the existence of adjunctions: Equivalence between Grothendieck and Quillen homotopy colimits.

 \end{proof}

-\begin{obs} In \cite[section 16]{CS}, it is proved that if $(\mc{C},\mc{W})$ admits a so called `left model approximation' then it has all Quillen homotopy left Kan extensions.
-Previous corollary imply in particular that these are composable. \end{obs}

-The dual results obtained using corollary \ref{characterization} state that Grothendieck homotopy limits (def{i}ned as right adjoints of the localized constant diagram functors) are equivalent to Quillen homotopy limits (def{i}ned as absolute right derived functors of the constant diagram functors).
+The dual results obtained using Corollary \ref{characterization} assert that, when both are defined, Gro\-then\-dieck homotopy limits (def{i}ned as right adjoints of the localized constant diagram functors) are equivalent to Quillen homotopy limits (def{i}ned as absolute right derived functors of limits).
 Also, Grothendieck homotopy right Kan extensions are equivalent to Quillen homotopy right Kan extensions, def{i}ned dually, and consequently Quillen homotopy right Kan extensions are always composable.